Pinafore/ds-hw/project/README.md

 Final Presentation
 ======================

-The final presentation will be in class on 15.
-December (at 13:30, not the usual class time).
+The final presentation will be in class on 8 and 10 of May.
 In the final presentation you will:

 * Explain what you did